NyronW/WebCommandLine/README.md

     Install-Package WebCommandLine

-Or via the .NET Core command line interface:
+Or via the .NET command line interface (.NET CLI):

     dotnet add package WebCommandLine

-Either commands, from Package Manager Console or .NET Core CLI, will download and installation of WebCommandLine and all its required dependencies.
+Either commands, from Package Manager Console or .NET Core CLI, will allow download and installation of WebCommandLine and all its required dependencies.

 ### How do I get started?